SmoQySuite/SmoQyDQMC.jl/docs/src/examples/hubbard_ossh_square.md

 is given by ``\hat{X}_{\mathbf{i}} \ (\hat{P}_{\mathbf{i}})``, where ``\Omega`` and ``M`` are the phonon frequency and associated ion mass respectively.
 Therefore, the strength of the electron-phonon coupling is controlled by the parameter ``\alpha``.
 Lastly, the parameter ``U`` controls the strength of the on-site Hubbard interaction.

-Note that this example scipt comes with all the bells and whistles so to speak, including support for MPI parallelizaiton as well as checkpointing.
+Note that this example script comes with all the bells and whistles so to speak, including support for MPI parallelization as well as checkpointing.

 ````julia
 using SmoQyDQMC